enzymefinance/oyente/README.md

 The benchmarks take a long time and a *lot* of RAM in any but the largest of clusters, beware.

+Some analytics regarding the number of contracts tested, number of contracts analysed etc. is collected when running this benchmark.

 #### Known Issues
 If you encounter the `unhashable instance` error, please add the following to your `class AstRef(Z3PPObject):` in `/usr/lib/python2.7/dist-packages/z3.py`:
 ```